joagre/ratatoskr/ideas/r.md

 *Source: [color.sa](../grammar/color.sa)*

 That was very boring but hopefully informative.
-Noteworthy is that the module above has one exported function definition (the famous `main` function).
+Noteworthy is that the Satie module above has one exported function (the famous `main` function).
 A module can define as many functions it needs on the top level (exported or not) but it is a good idea to define functions as member functions in classes to avoid function cluttering.
 Only functions being marked with `export` can be imported by other modules.
 The `class`, `enum` and `interface` definitions can be imported by other modules without restrictions though.

 `#(` .. `)` is a tuple and the question mark before a variable informs the compiler that it is to be seen as unbound (even if it was bound